Stop Uploading Test Data in Plain Text: Practical Strategies for Mitigating Data Contamination by Evaluation Benchmarks: Introduction

-This paper engages with the two crises by outlining three practical strategies that individual researchers can enact to protect the integrity of their evaluations: \begin{itemize} \itemsep0em \item[$\rightarrow$] \textbf{Strategy 1:} Protect data from automatic crawlers using public key encryption and a license that forbids distribution of adaptations (``no derivatives''). \item[$\rightarrow$] \textbf{Strategy 2:} Withhold from evaluating APIs that give no training exclusion options. \item[$\rightarrow$] \textbf{Strategy 3:} Avoid using data that appears with its solution on the internet.
-If the evaluation data originates from the internet, release its context with it. \end{itemize}
+We engage with the two crises by outlining three practical strategies that individual researchers can enact to protect the integrity of their evaluations: \begin{itemize} \itemsep0em \item[$\rightarrow$] \textbf{Strategy 1:} Protect data from automatic crawlers using public key encryption and a license that forbids distribution of adaptations (``no derivatives''). \item[$\rightarrow$] \textbf{Strategy 2:} Withhold from evaluating APIs that give no training exclusion options. \item[$\rightarrow$] \textbf{Strategy 3:} Avoid data that appears with its solution on the internet.
+If the data originates from the internet, release its context with it. \end{itemize}